ItsGamerik/ItsGamerik/README.md

-# Oi, my name is Erik
+# Hi, my name is Erik

 ### i try to make stuff